 High-content screening (HCS) is a well-established approach for the multiparametric analysis of cellular events.
-Since its first introduction more than a decade ago, HCS imaging systems have continually evolved with many improvements enabled to meet user demands of greater flexibility and the growing requirements of assays involving complex cellular disease models.
+Since its first introduction more than a decade ago, high-content screening imaging systems have continually evolved with many improvements enabled to meet user demands of greater flexibility and the growing requirements of assays involving complex cellular disease models.

 As such we can expect these imaging systems to play an important analytical role in cell-based assay and screening labs in the future.

 High-content screening typically involves fluorescence imaging of samples in a high-throughput format and reports quantitatively on multiple parameters such as the spatial distribution of targets and individual cell and organelle morphology.
-HCS has gained substantial momentum in recent years due to its ability to study many features simultaneously in complex biology systems and the adoption of HCS technology has now spread into many areas of the drug discovery process.
+High-content screening has gained substantial momentum in recent years due to its ability to study many features simultaneously in complex biology systems and the adoption of high-content screening technology has now spread into many areas of the drug discovery process.

-Since the first introduction of HCS systems, now more than a decade ago, instruments have continually evolved with some systems now into their third or fourth generations.
+Since the first introduction of high-content screening systems, now more than a decade ago, instruments have continually evolved with some systems now into their third or fourth generations.
 This evolution includes both improvements to the automated microscope hardware (eg sCMOS cameras, confocal optics, oil immersion objective lens, throughput capabilities etc) as well as the significant enhancements to the software, not only in the image acquisition, but also in the analysis, evaluation and subsequent data storage.

-Main use of HCS assays
+Main use of high-content screening assays

-How HCS assays are conducted today
+How high-content screening assays are conducted today

-Use of vendor’s HCS imaging systems
+Use of vendor’s high-content screening imaging systems

 The vendor’s high content imaging instrument that survey respondents have most access to and make most use of today was PerkinElmer (50% accessing).
 This was followed by ThermoScientific (Cellomics) and Molecular Devices (both 42% accessing) and then GE Healthcare (21% accessing).
 No respondents reported they had access to Vala Sciences and IDEA Bio-Medical HCS instruments (Figure 11).

-Features that influence purchasing of HCS systems
+Features that influence purchasing of high-content screening systems

 Sensitivity/resolution was ranked as the most important feature when purchasing an HCS system.
 This was followed by image analysis software and then throughput.
 Ranked least important was portfolio of related products (eg informatics, software, microplates, assays and reagents) (Figure 12).